Sir Walter Scott, Author of Rob Roy and Ivanhoe

-When I think of Sir Walter Scott, I think about Smailholm Tower, where under its looming shadow he was raised on romantic, adventurous tales of heroes and villains; and, with this tower over his head, he was compelled to read great literature and poetry ( by previous legendary authors, of course).
-There, on the shores of Sandyknowes, Scott created a future for himself using his imagination, as his gift for storytelling and verse would guarantee him a spot in literary history.
+Historians can link Sir Walter Scott to Smailholm Tower.
+There, under its looming shadow his family raised him on adventurous tales of heroes and villains.
+With this tower over his head, he read literature and poetry.
+This further pushed him into the world of literary titans.
+Similarly, on the shores of Sandyknowes, Scott honed his gift for storytelling and verse to contribute to litearry history.

 As he got older, Scott’s interests in epics, poetry, and books about far away voyages did not wain.
-He attended the University in Edinburgh to study the classics in 1783 and in 1786, Scott began “an apprenticeship at his father’s office with the intention to become a Writer to the Signet” (history-uk.com).
-Scott would become a lawyer in 1792 and begin translating books into English for his friend who he would open a publishing house with in 1809 (John Ballantyne).
+He attended the University in Edinburgh to study the classics in 1783.
+In 1786, Scott began to apprentice with his father to become a Writer to the Signet.
+Scott became a lawyer in 1792.
+He also translated books into English for his friend who he would open a publishing house with in 1809.

-Scott would produce a series of poems for the publishing house, including The Lady of the Lake, and Marmion (1808).
-Soon after, Scott began publishing his Waverly novels after the success of the first, and continued writing over the years, producing novels of epic reputation (in some part due to the financial struggles of the publishing house and himself).
+Scott later published a series of poems for the publishing house, including The Lady of the Lake, and Marmion (1808).
+Soon after, Scott began publishing his Waverly novels after the success of the first.
+He would continue writing these novels over the years.
+His literary career continued from there with Rob Roy (1817) and Ivanhoe (1820).

 Glenfinlas (1800)